-\end{linenomath*} where $M(0,0)$ represents the mixed-event associated yield for both particles of the pair going in approximately the same direction and having the maximum pair acceptance.
-Therefore, the ratio $M(0,0)/M(\Delta \eta,\Delta \phi)$ is the pair-acceptance correction factor used to derive the corrected per-trigger-particle associated yield distribution.
+where $M(0,0)$ represents the mixed-event associated yield for both particles of the pair going in approximately the same direction (with a bin width of 0.3 in $\Delta\eta$ and $\pi/6$ in $\Delta\phi$).
+The $M(0,0)$ bin has the highest pair-acceptance, as for a given particle passing the analysis selection criteria, the conditional probability for the second particle to be accepted as well is highest in the closest spatial proximity to the first one.
+Therefore, the ratio $M(0,0)/M(\Delta \eta,\Delta \phi)$ is the pair-acceptance correction factor used to derive the corrected per-trigger-particle associated yield distribution~\cite{CMS:2014und}.
 The signal and mixed-event distributions are first calculated for each event, and then averaged over all the events within the same track multiplicity class, for each \pt bin.
 The correlation function is denoted by $C_{2}(\Delta \eta,\Delta \phi)$ in terms of the relative $\Delta \eta$ and $\Delta \phi$ variables.
 Using the positively and negatively charged particles, we construct four different charge combinations, which can be written as $C_{2}(+,-),C_{2}(+,+),C_{2}(-,+), C_{2}(-,-)$.
 The functions $C_{2}(+,+)$ and $C_{2}(-,-)$ are called SS correlations, and the other two are called OS correlations.
 The SS correlations are affected by the Hanbury--Brown--Twiss effect~\cite{PhysRevC.78.054906,hbt}, by Coulomb repulsion, and by a contribution from minijet production~\cite{PhysRevD.84.112004}.
-The OS correlations contain a minijet component~\cite{PhysRevD.84.112004} and an attractive Coulomb contribution~\cite{PhysRevC.78.054906}.
-The balance function is constructed by using SS and OS correlations.
-When the SS correlation is substracted from the OS one, the ``flow-like'' correlation, which is present in both correlations, is removed.
-The balance function $B(\Delta \eta,\Delta \phi)$ is defined as \begin{linenomath*}
+The OS correlations contain a minijet component~\cite{PhysRevD.84.112004}, an attractive Coulomb contribution~\cite{PhysRevC.78.054906}, and correlations due to the decay of resonances.
+The OS and SS correlations exhibit long-range rapidity correlations, called ''ridge-like'' correlations.
+The balance function combines same-sign subtractions to isolate the opposing charge statistically~\cite{PhysRevLett.85.2689,scott_chemqgp,ALICE:2018jco}.
+The balance function $B(\Delta \eta,\Delta \phi)$ is defined as